brooknullsh/personal-site/src/blogs/hello-world.md

 ---

-There are several methods to document your notes, share your thoughts and display your code snippets, many of which are built aside products e.g. [X (Twitter)](https://x.com) or built for purpose e.g. [Medium](https://medium.com) and [dev.to](https://dev.to).

-For me, ironically, having the ability to write and share content alongside other features similarly to X (Twitter) atracted me to building blog functionality myself within my personal site.
+There are several methods to document your notes, share your thoughts and display your code snippets, many of which are built aside products e.g. [𝕏 (Twitter)](https://x.com) or built for purpose e.g. [Medium](https://medium.com), [dev.to](https://dev.to) and various others.
+For me, ironically, having the ability to write and share content alongside other features similarly to 𝕏 attracted me to building blog functionality myself within my personal site.

 <img alt="Welcome" src="https://media.giphy.com/media/v1.Y2lkPTc5MGI3NjExc2lwNTB5azB2ODU4aDI2cDNhcnlkamhmd21kbHphaTJhMmZkeWU3biZlcD12MV9naWZzX3NlYXJjaCZjdD1n/ASd0Ukj0y3qMM/giphy.gif" />